mfeemster/keysharp/README.md

 * `Log(number, base)` is by default base 10, but you can pass a double as the second parameter to specify a custom base.
 * In `SetTimer()`, the priority is not in the range -2147483648 and 2147483647, instead it is only 0-4.
 	+ The callback is passed the function object as the first argument, and the date/time the timer was triggered as a YYYYMMDDHH24MISS string for the second argument.
-	+ This allows the handler to alter the timer by passing the function object back to another call to SetTimer().
+	+ This allows the handler to alter the timer by passing the function object back to another call to `SetTimer()`.
 	+ Timers are not disabled when the program menu is shown.

 ###	Removals: ###
 * Fat arrow functions like `=>` are not implemented yet.
 * COM is not implemented yet.
 * User definable properties are not implemented yet, and `Map` values will not be considered `OwnProps` until future work is done.
+* Nested classes are not supported.
 * `VarSetStrCapacity()` and `ObjGet/SetCapacity()` have been removed because C# manages its own memory internally.
 * `ListLines()` is omitted because C# doesn't support it.
 * `ObjPtr()` is not implemented because objects can be moved by the GC.